avanbath/Tic-Tac-York/README.md

 - In a game versus a computer, a user can lose the game if the computer-controlled opponent matches 3 of their symbols in a row either horizontally, diagonally, or vertically
 - Users can tie the game if neither them nor the opponent is able to satisfy the win condition before all the spaces in the grid are filled

-Basic Wireframes for the Application:
+## Basic Wireframes for the Application
 Intro Screen: [WireFrame1.pdf](https://github.com/avanbath/tic-tac-york1012/files/7445738/WireFrame1.pdf)
 Tips Screen: [WireFrame2.pdf](https://github.com/avanbath/tic-tac-york1012/files/7445739/WireFrame2.pdf)